zainabmelh/guide-articles/articles/Miscellaneous/installing-devtools-and-modern-web-browsers/index.md

 ---
-title: "Installing DevTools and modern web browsers"
-parent: "to-be-sorted"
+title: Installing Devtools and Modern Web Browsers
 ---
 We show you how to install various programming langauges, devtools and web browsers on Ubuntu.

 ## Widely used tools: